Slipperboard/firmware/README.md

 1. Install the [PlatformIO CLI](https://platformio.org/install).
 2. (Optional) Install the Wokwi CLI with `curl -L https://wokwi.com/ci/install.sh | sh` to run the emulator.
 3. Clone this repository and run `make build` to compile the firmware.
-4. Alternatively, open the repository in a VS Code **dev container**.
-The container automatically runs `make env` after creation to install all required tools.

 ## Directory Layout